RYRY1002/gatsby-plugin-material-symbols/site/README.md

 # site

-This example Gatsby site uses the `plugin` source plugin.
+This example Gatsby site uses the `gatsby-plugin-material-symbols` plugin, located in the `../plugin` directory.